PascalReich/jelly/README.md

 ```bash
 jelly --help
 ```
+this works only if jelly has been registered as an alias for node lib/main.js

 When running the Jelly static analyzer, one or more entry files are given as input.
 Directories are expanded (using heuristics to skip certain files and directories, see [files.ts](src/misc/files.ts)).